indrajithbandara/liquideye/_ports/s-lp-55.md

 ---
 The Liquid Eye S-LP 55 Lens Port is used with a range of Sony, Sigma, Zeiss and other lenses.
 It is designed for use with prime lenses that measure less than 55mm in physical length.

-Our S-LP Lens Ports feature a threaded system that is interchangeable with our C6000, C6300, and C6500 Water Housings.
+The port features a threaded system that is designed specifically for use with Liquid Eye’s Sony α6000 series water housings.
 No tools are required to attach or remove the port.

+The port’s acrylic lens is removable and replaceable in the event of damage.
+Change over does not require factory installation, it can quickly and easily be replaced by the user.

 **Supports the following lenses and more:**